infotrix/SSLLMs---Semantic-Secuirty-for-LLM-GPTs/README.md

 # SSLLMs: Semantic Security for LLM-GPTs

+ℹ️ This is for researching the concept of semantic logic to reduce the chance of exposing GPT instructions and knowledge references only.

+ℹ️ SSLLMs can not guarantee the methods will work 100% of the time.

+❗️Never put private or confidential information in a public GPT.

+Please report any hacks you see out there. so we can include in the research.
+Thanks!
+____

 ## Welcome to SSLLMs
 **Semantic Security for LLM-GPTs (SSLLMs)** is an open-source initiative dedicated to enhancing the semantic security of Language Learning Models, particularly Generative Pre-trained Transformers (GPTs).
 The mission is to research, understand, and fortify the security frameworks of these advanced AI systems.